 The DER landfill development guidelines limit the maximum depth of leachate over the liner to 300 mm; hence, the float valve setting on the leachate extraction pump.
-Increasing the depth of leachate on the liner simply increases the water pressure on any leaks and consequently increases the leakage rate through the liner.
+Increasing the depth of leachate on the liner simply increases the hydraulic head (water pressure) on any leaks in the liner and consequently increases the leakage rate through the liner.